Pelvic Floor Exercises

 Quick guide to pelvic floor exercises

-• Technique matters more than doing large numbers of repetitions
+• Technique matters more than doing large numbers of repetitions.

-• Both women and men can benefit from pelvic floor retraining
+• Both women and men can benefit from pelvic floor retraining.

-• A physiotherapist can check whether the issue is weakness, coordination, or overactivity
+• A physiotherapist can check whether the issue is weakness, coordination or overactivity.

 How do your pelvic floor muscles work?

 Your pelvic floor muscles stretch from the pubic bone at the front to the tailbone at the back.
 In women, they support the bladder, bowel and uterus.
 In men, they support the bladder and bowel and play an important role in continence after prostate procedures.
-These muscles also help manage pressure when you cough, sneeze, laugh, lift, run, or exercise.

 Who can benefit from pelvic floor exercises?